VHS Revival traces the most nostalgic movie experience of the 1980s.

 Mr Lachance – What, a thief and two feebs?

 These performances are in no small part due to the people skills of director Rob Reiner, who handles the cast with a masterful gilt-edged air.
 The actors involved have attested to this, but according to the movie’s bonus documentary it wasn’t all fun and games.
-Actor Jerry O’Connell, who plays the group’s whipping boy, Verne, spoke candidly about the infamous train scene in which his character was blubbering like a baby in a manner that made the sequence all the more striking.
+Actor Jerry O’Connell, who plays the group’s whipping boy, Verne, spoke candidly about the infamous train scene that saw his character blubbering like a baby as he raced towards a more immediate freedom.
 In reality, he was unable to achieve the desired affect himself, and Reiner resorted to openly scalding him for his efforts.
 What you see onscreen is very much a genuine reaction.

-The boys don’t have to look far to see what life has in-store for them.
+The boys don’t have to look far to see what life has in store for them.
 Chris only has to look as far as his elder brother, ‘Eyeball’, a faux-miscreant who exudes the kind of smug, self-confidence that contradicts his role as hanger-on.
 Eyeball oppresses those who expect to be oppressed.
-He behaves exactly as he should do, wearing his dime-store infamy like the scar that mars his face, embracing an ugliness there is simply no escaping.
+He behaves exactly as he is supposed to, wearing his dime-store infamy like the scar that mars his face, embracing an ugliness there is simply no escaping.

 His role model in life is the town’s true delinquent.
-Ace Merrill (Kiefer Sutherland) is the casual scourge who lingers on every corner, the kid who was pushed too far, and whose only solace lies in the destruction of other lost spirits.
-His Draconian strength was forged from weakness, the kind that threatens every nameless birdbrain to come out of the backwoods, and if you are unable to escape the prison that incarcerates his soul, you’ll be paying him the rest of your life.
+Ace Merrill (Kiefer Sutherland) is the casual scourge who lingers on every corner, the kid who was pushed too far, and whose only solace lies in the destruction of other wilting spirits.
+Ace may be battle-hardened, but his Draconian strength was forged from a similar weakness, the kind that threatens every nameless birdbrain to come out of the backwoods, and if you are unable to escape the prison that incarcerates his soul, you’ll be paying him for the rest of your life.

 Gordie Lachance – Did you take it? (the milk money).